hummy123/python-user-alerts/README.md

 - user_monitoring/alert_controller.py
   - This file contains a class with static methods, used to check the transaction history against alerts
   - One might say the static methods are pure functions (they perform no IO, and mutate no variables outside the scope of the function).
-However, that's not really accurate as the functions mutate the variables they create.
+However, that's not really accurate as the function declares and mutates variables internal to the function such as arrays: it is implemented in terms of mutation, but one cannot tell this without looking into the implementation of the function.
 - user_monitoring/mock_db.py
   - This file contains a class with a mock database, implemented as a Python dict
 - user_monitoring/api.py